-Mesquite ISD is engaged in a 5-year partnership with The Holdsworth Center to help them grow outstanding leaders at the district and campus levels.
-Dr. David Vroonland and Dr. Angel Rivera are in the District Leadership Program, a two-year learning journey in which central office administrators develop their personal leadership skills and practice growing and empowering others and creating change to drive excellent and equitable outcomes for students.
+Dr. David Vroonland and Dr. Angel Rivera are graduates of Holdsworth’s District Leadership Program, a two-year learning journey in which central office administrators develop their personal leadership skills and practice growing and empowering others and creating change to drive excellent and equitable outcomes for students.

 On March 8, Mesquite ISD Superintendent David Vroonland boarded a cruise ship in New Orleans with his wife, Joy.

 A few days into the voyage, his phone was flooded with texts and emails.
 Panic over the coronavirus pandemic was exploding.
 Dr. V, as he’s called, would have to make the difficult decision to close schools while adrift in the Gulf of Mexico, then spend two weeks in quarantine upon arriving home.